-At least 24 dead after ferry carrying 139 capsizes in central Indonesia
+At least 24 dead after ferry carrying 139 sinks in central Indonesia

 The KM Lestari Maju was about to sink off amid bad weather when its captain purposefully grounded it in a shallow area to save lives